Last Updated on September 25, 2023 by Create Better Health

-To make Sweet and Sour Chicken, start by gathering your ingredients:
+To make Sweet and Sour Chicken with fried rice, start by gathering your ingredients:

 3-4 boneless chicken breasts, chopped